voidlizard/fixme/README.md

 And the state is calculated as an application of operations from stream "B" over entities from stream "A".

+Physically the state is an sqlite database .fixme/state.db

-Thies log is stored only locally and it's not shared across the git repository.
+This state is stored only locally and it's not shared across the git repository.

 The .fixme/config and .fixme/log are shared.
 So, all participants should have same fixmies attributes and states as far as they have the same log.

-Physically the state is an sqlite database .fixme/state.db

 It works as a cache.
 It might be deleted, it will be re-created next time 'fixme scan' will be running.